uon-hci/tools/docs/docs/CEID-course.md

 ### Memory models

-More precisely, the memory presents many states, components and other elemets that makes it more complex.
+More precisely, the memory presents many states, components and other elements that makes it more complex.
 Psychologist have been trying to explain it through diverse models for many years.
 However critized, these models have influenced memory research.

 #### Multi-store model